last-ent/papjuice/docs/multiprocessing.md

 We notice that ```mapped_data``` is going sequentially over streams (which is defined by ```get_input_stream``` as being a list of 3 streams.)

-Give that none of them are going to affect the other stream, we can safely convert it for multiprocessing as follows:
+Given that none of them are going to affect the other stream, we can safely convert it for multiprocessing as follows:

 ```python
 def map_data(streams, mapper):